bigbob415/J124_Final_Project_PI/README.md

 ##### Reasoning
 This data shows that sexual assault occurs in women 88 times higher than in men.
 Hopefully, This huge margin could be explained by some extra sources and may introduce environmental factors that affect women more than men.

+##### What does this mean?
+Despite males having a much higher injury count, this data shows that sexual assault injuries are much more common in females.
+Hundreds of thousands of reports come from females affected by sexual violence, whereas males only have a total of a little over three thousand.
+In the WISQARS data, this was one of the biggest disparities.

 #### Analysis 5: Legal Intervention by Race, Sex, and Age

 <img width="387" alt="Screen Shot 2023-08-08 at 10 42 16 AM" src="https://github.com/bigbob415/J124_Final_Project_PI/assets/140004449/b2b7ef17-8861-4e32-9b58-e987b30576ab">